6M Stats 10/2023

-I never calculated the cost of all the QSL postage, KwH of power consumed, or my hourly labor rate for working the DX to obtain my DXCC certificates, but this piece of laminated paper is probably right up there in terms of comparative cost.
-The tower I now have had to be re-engineered to meet current IBC 2009 commercial specifications for wind, snow, and ice, and all the mechanical considerations for weight and wind load of the antennas, since it has not been manufactured since the late 1970s.
-The existing Rohn documentation was not nearly sufficient for my local jurisdiction (county), so this had to be prepared by a PE licensed in VA.
+I never calculated the cost of all the QSL postage, KwH of power consumed, or my hourly labor rate for working the DX to obtain my DXCC certificates, but this piece of laminated paper is probably right up there in terms of comparative cost. since it has not been manufactured since the late 1970s, the tower I now have had to be re-engineered to meet current IBC 2009 commercial specifications for wind, snow, and ice, and all the mechanical considerations for weight and wind load of the antennas, The existing Rohn documentation was not nearly sufficient for my local jurisdiction (county), so this had to be prepared by a PE licensed in VA.
 In the end, I employed the services of a local contractor to do the excavations, build forms and rebar cages, haul the concrete, and babysit the project during the initial inspection.
 Zoning was a snap, with the location required to be only 25 feet from the property line, regardless of tower height (up to 200 feet without any special waivers), and 125 feet from the centerline of the road on the "frontage" side of the property.
 That is defined as the shortest side, not the one that fronts the public road.
 Neither of those considerations make much sense to me but at least that part of the process was easy.

 Thanks to Don Daso, K4ZA, I obtained the services of an excellent and very reasonably-priced (considering the work involved) PE, and the approval only took 5 days once the documents were submitted.
 That's the good news.
 What then remained was excavation for some very substantial guy anchors, and well as possible removal of a large oak tree by a tree service (later deemed unnecessary).
 The guy anchors are one cubic yard each, and there are four of them, plus another cubic yard at the base.
 The total amount is still less than some self-supporting or crank-up towers (it finally took 7 cubic yards total, with the overage by the backhoe's excavation).
 For comparison, my previous 100-foot tower had only 1 cubic yard at the base, and used large screw-in guy anchors.
 The upside with this design is that the footprint is only out 19.5 feet from the tower base.
 Regulations vary, but if you need a PE in the state of Virginia, drop me an email at firstname.lastname@example.org, and I'll pass along the particulars.

 My last tower was erected when I was only 33 years old.
-I had an intense desire for a "real" tower, coming from a 40-footer with a house bracket, drive in base (no concrete), and the "ask forgiveness, not permission approach."
+I had an intense desire for a "real" tower, coming from a 40-footer with a house bracket, drive in base (no concrete), and the "ask forgiveness, not permission" approach.
 Although this tower will likely be my last, the challenge is that I'm less motivated, given the great results the last one produced.
-I've postponed this one's construction almost three years after we moved here, until fall 2015 and I''m using a new Spiderbeam hanging in a tree with surprisingly good results, using techniques learned with several "temporary" antennas as shown below on this page.
+I postponed this one's construction almost three years after we moved here, until fall 2015, and used a Spiderbeam hanging in a tree with surprisingly good results, using techniques learned with several "temporary" antennas as shown below on this page.
 Oh, and I'm not 33 anymore...

 The updating of the Collins station is now complete, with a 32S-3 replacing my venerable 32S-1 which gave five years of excellent performance.
 I previously replaced the 75S-1 with a 75S-3 (see below), and knew I wanted the 32S-3 for three reasons: 1.)
 It generates CW in a manner which will not cause multiple signals on the band, due to a lack of carrier and sideband suppression, 2.) it has a CW CAL control to allow quick and accurate spotting of the transmitted signal, when using the transmitter PTO, and 3.) it uses an air variable neutralizing capacitor, which allows for use of later generation 6146s, including As, Bs, and Ws.
 This could be retrofitted to the 32S-1, but I decided to leave it stock in that regard.

-After missing some ebay offerings, and inquiring about breaking up full S/Lines to purchase just the transmitter and being declined, I purchased one that had already been substantially cleaned up and already recapped (failure-prone capacitors replaced).
-It was much further along as a starting point than the ebay-purchase 75S-3, but still required some detailed cleaning to "make it mine."
-The dials were discolored by smoke, but happily it doesn't smell like smoke otherwise and the chassis and controls were all very clean, likely due to the work of the most recent owner.
+After missing some eBay offerings, and inquiring about breaking up full S/Lines to purchase just the transmitter and being declined, I purchased one that had already been substantially cleaned up and already recapped (failure-prone capacitors replaced).
+It was much further along as a starting point than the eBay-purchase 75S-3, but still required some detailed cleaning to "make it mine."
+The dials were only lightly discolored by smoke or sunlight, but happily it doesn't smell like smoke.
+The chassis and controls were all very clean, likely due to the work of the most recent owner.
 It's a 1966 model, so it's 7 years newer than its predecessor on my operating desk, but despite its cleanup, will never be as "original clean" as the S-1.
-Still, I'm glad to have the 3/Line now and have made good use of it on both SSB and especially CW.
+I'm glad to have the 3/Line now and have made good use of it on both SSB and especially CW.
 The cabinet needed some minor paint repairs, so I just kept the one from my 32S-1, but I couldn't wait for a shakedown cruise, as shown in the picture.

 This receiver was an eBay purchase, at a good price, but was a bit of a diamond in the rough, dirty and neglected for many years.
 From what I could see in the pictures, it appeared not to be damaged in any way with scratches, dents or extra holes, and when I received it, my assessment proved largely correct.
 It was operational out of the box and cleaned up very nicely.
 The receiver included a weighted VFO knob, a bonus usually costing in excess of $100 by itself, when you can find one for sale.